What's going wrong in q-commerce and what we can do about it - Profit by Pakistan Today

 My only hope is as follows:

-- There is a focus on building a superior product, not just another copycat.
+- There is focus on building a superior product, not just another copy cat.

 - Find a strong PMF – then let the growth come to you.
 Do not chase after it heedlessly.